Rotary Club of Nicosia Lefkothea

 Banner of the Club

-The banner carries the Emblem of the Rotary International supported by two olive branches symbolizing peace and understanding, which are the goals of Rotary.
+The banner shows on the top section the Emblem of the Rotary International, in the middle, a picture showing Lefkothea pointing to Ulysses in addition to two olive branches symbolizing peace and understanding, which are the goals of Rotary.

 The banner has a width of 21 cm and a height of 23.5 cm